cobbman/PirateBattleship/readme.txt

 Files:
-PLAY.py - interacts with the user and calls the other modules boat.py - boat class, creates a boat object gameboard.py - creates a board, and can be different sizes player.py - creates a player.
-Just keeping it here until this game becomes multiplayer
+PLAY.py - interacts with the user and calls the other modules boat.py - boat class, creates a boat object gameboard.py - creates a board that can be different sizes (default is 10x10) player.py - creates a player.
+Right now the game is only 1 player

 To Do:
-1. Add visual ASCII when boat is hit or  miss to make it more fun (overall user experience needs improving)
+- Add visual ASCII when boat is hit or miss to make it more fun (overall user experience needs improving)
-2. validate inputs, so if user makes an invalid move it won't break
+- validate inputs, so if user makes an invalid move it won't break
-3. add feature to create boats of different sizes
+- add feature to create boats of different sizes
-4. *** put checks in place to make sure boats don't overlap!
+- *** put checks in place to make sure boats don't overlap!
+- clean up PLAY.py - code there is messy

+Fixed:
-5. DONE, AND SIMPLIFIED: some of the boats have negative coordinates… need to fix (boat.py)
+- DONE, AND SIMPLIFIED: some of the boats have negative coordinates… need to fix (boat.py)
-6. DONE: Update board draw method so it shows coordinate headers that the user can see
+- DONE: Update board draw method so it shows coordinate headers that the user can see
-7. clean up PLAY.py - code there is messy